M0d-4/OrangeFox-Recovery-Flags/README.md

 #
 "OF_USE_DMCTL" [NEW] (renamed from "FOX_USE_DMCTL")
    - set this to 1 if you want to use 'dmctl' (as an alternative to 'dmsetup') to try and work around problems with formatting the /data partition
-   - if this is enabled, the dmsetup binary will be built into the recovery, and will be called just before formatting /data
+   - if this is enabled, the dmctl binary will be built into the recovery, and will be called just before formatting /data
    - this is only useful for devices/ROMs that have dynamic partitions
    - default = 0
 #